Free-fall of photons in a planar optical cavity: Gravitational free-fall in a solid-state cavity

-For practical purposes, we wish to examine now how the above considerations applies to the very common situation where the cavity spacer is filled with a solid-state medium of refractive index $n_s>1$.
-Let us first examine the inertial properties of the wavepacket of light in such a cavity: The index of refraction modifies the dispersion relation into
+For practical purposes, we wish to examine how this free fall motion is modified when the cavity spacer is filled with a solid-state polarizable medium of refractive index $n_s>1$ as depicted in Fig.\ref{fig1}.b, which is the case of most state-of-the-art optical cavities in the near-visible domain.
+To describe this situation, the perturbation of the electrons rest position in the medium is added to the action to be minimized \cite{kulsrud_1992}.
+In our specific geometry, this method yields the following dispersion relation :

-This is still a relativistic dispersion but with a renormalized speed of light $\tilde{c}=c/n_s$ and a heavier rest mass $m_{s,\parallel}=n_s^2m_\parallel$, assuming the same rest energy as in vacuum.
-With this simple transformation, we see that the rest mass still has a well defined inertial meaning, although in a space featuring a slower speed of light.

-About the gravitational aspect of this mass, we can write again the Helmoltz equation, but this time including a fixed background index $n_s$.
-Within the same approximations, i.e. weak gravitational field and non-relativistic limit, the effective optical index now takes the form $n(r)\simeq n_s(1+\frac{GM}{rc^2})$.
-For such an optical cavity situated at the surface of the earth, like for eq.(\ref{index_g}), this index can be rewritten as